Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Introduction

-Therefore, in this study, we propose a novel deep learning method for sketch interpolation, the Fine-to-Coarse Sketch Interpolation Network (FC-SIN), to comprehend and model the intricate and sparse patterns found in animation sketches.
-Specifically, FC-SIN adopts a fine-to-coarse approach that integrates multi-level guidance through three distinct aspects: 1) \textit{pixel-level dynamics} at a fine level with a bi-directional optical flow estimation module, 2) \textit{sketch-level correspondence} with a sketch matching and tracking mechanism for obtaining sketch keypoint traces and 3) \textit{region-level correspondence} at a coarse level with a region matching and bi-directional optical flow aggregation module.
+Therefore, in this study, we propose a novel deep learning method for sketch interpolation, the Sketch-Aware Interpolation Network (SAIN), to comprehend and model the intricate and sparse patterns found in hand-drawn animation sketches.
+SAIN adopts a sketch-aware approach that integrates multi-level sketch-related guidance through three distinct aspects: 1) \textit{pixel-level dynamics} at a fine level with a bi-directional optical flow estimation module, 2) \textit{stroke-level correspondence} with a stroke matching and tracking mechanism for obtaining stroke keypoint traces and 3) \textit{region-level correspondence} at a coarse level with a region matching and bi-directional optical flow aggregation module.
+The usage of term "stroke" here align with the stroke-based methods, referring to every single lines or outlines in a sketch keyframe.
 Guided by these multi-level perspectives, a multi-stream U-Transformer architecture is further devised to produce the intermediate sketch frames.
 It consists of two attention-based building blocks: \textit{convolution and self-attention block} (CSB) and the \textit{convolution and cross-attention block} (CCB) to leverage the diverse multi-level insights for producing precise inbetween sketch patterns.

-To facilitate the research on animation sketch interpolation, we constructed a large-scale sketch triplet dataset, namely STD-12K, from 30 sketch animation series (e.g., over 25 hours) with various artistic styles.
-Comprehensive experimental results demonstrate that the proposed method FC-SIN clearly outperforms the state-of-the-art frame interpolation methods for animation sketch interpolation.
+To facilitate the research on hand-drawn animation sketch inbetweening, we constructed a large-scale sketch triplet dataset: STD-12K, from 30 sketch animation series over 25 hours with various artistic styles.
+Comprehensive experiments demonstrate that our SAIN achieves the state-of-the-art performance.

-Overall, the key contributions of this study are as follows: \begin{itemize} \item A novel deep learning architecture, FC-SIN, for sketch interpolation by effectively formulating sparse sketch patterns with fine-to-coarse multi-level guidance. \item A novel self- and cross-attention based multi-stream U-Transformer formulated with the guidance from multi-level perspectives. \item A large-scale sketch triplet dataset with various artistic styles constructed for the research community. \end{itemize}
+Overall, the key contributions of this study are as follows: \begin{itemize} \item A novel deep learning architecture, SAIN, for sketch interpolation by effectively formulating sparse sketch patterns with sketch-aware multi-level guidance. \item A novel self / cross-attention based multi-stream U-Transformer design with the multi-level guidance. \item A large-scale sketch triplet dataset with various artistic styles constructed for the research community. \end{itemize}